SonicKiosk/SonicServer/README.md

 ## Build

-need dotnet 8
+needs dotnet

-in Program.cs change the ip to the ip you want (localhost or 127.0.0.1 usually)

 build and run

-when it connects to the sonic kiosk after 20 seconds it will add 69 cocks to till and log you in as a user
+go to C:\Sonic\conf and there is a config file in there and an ip set that to the ip of your system that is running sonicserver (if its the same system use 127.0.0.1 )